GEORGIA DIVORCE LAWS

 When mediation may benefit their clients, attorneys often recommend this course of action as a means to reduce legal costs, expedite the process, and reduce the stress of emotionally charged negotiations later on.

-In the event that mediation is unable to produce an agreement satisfactory to both parties, the case will proceed to divorce court as a contested divorce.
+In the event that mediation is unable to produce an agreement satisfactory to both parties, the case will proceed to court as a contested divorce.

 It is important to note that mediation is not an all-or-none process.
 Some items may be agreed upon in mediation, while others may require contention in court.
 Meaning that even if mediation is unable to resolve all issues on the table, it can still help reduce the total number of issues that require court proceedings to settle.